GOP Lawmaker Slams Republicans For Letting Trump ‘Usurp Legislative Powers’

 The president plans on ending the alleged crisis by building a wall, and therefore fulfilling one of his key campaign promises.

-The president’s order of national emergency came following unproductive bipartisan talks, and a few weeks after the longest and most expensive government shutdown in United States history.
+The president’s order of national emergency came following unproductive bipartisan talks, and a few weeks after the longest and most expensive government shutdown in U.S. history.
 Now, in an effort to build the wall, Trump is looking to allocate money from other government departments.

 While virtually all Democrats have condemned Trump’s decision, only a handful of Republican lawmakers have come out against it.
 Justin Amash is one of them.
-Amash is, in fact, co-sponsoring a legislation introduced on February 22 by Democratic Representative Joaquin Castro of Texas.
+Amash is, in fact, co-sponsoring legislation introduced on February 22 by Democratic Representative Joaquin Castro of Texas.

 GOP lawmaker critical of Trump move blasts Republicans who "cry out for a king" https://t.co/ym0rbtj4Rs pic.twitter.com/IAGGItFDf0